 Looking for things to do in Bangkok?
-Here you will find my 7 favorite ones.
+Here you will find my 7 favourite ones.

 After almost three years I’m back in Bangkok, and this time for a much longer period than the mere three days I spent here in 2014.

 If during my first visit I didn’t like Thailand’s capital that much, and even wondered whether I should come back or not, now it’s completely different.
 I do like Bangkok and I even think that I could spend more time here.

 It’s such a vibrant, dynamic and cosmopolitan city, with an incredible food scene, captivating spirituality, big contrasts, also smiley people and there are many places to visit in Bangkok.

 Bangkok combines the excitement of any big metropolis in the world with a unique fusion of eastern and western civilizations and the city must-be in any Thailand itinerary.

 Because most visitors spend only a few days in the city, during which they also take day trips (floating market, Ayutthaya, etc.), they may end up not seeing many tourist attractions in Bangkok.
-Thus, I decided to make a list of the 7 best things to in Bangkok, so during your next visit you can appreciate this extraordinary city more.
+Thus, I decided to make a list of the 7 best things to do in Bangkok, so during your next visit, you can appreciate this extraordinary city more.

 1 – The Grand Palace

-Of course a visit to Bangkok cannot be completed without going to one of the most popular and breathtaking places to visit in Bangkok!
+Of course, a visit to Bangkok cannot be completed without going to one of the most popular and breathtaking landmarks in Thailand!

 With its glittering walls and statues, gigantic demon guardians, magnificent facades, impressing architecture and whimsical details, the Grand Palace will leave you amazed.

-My favorite part is the Elevated Platform where there is a big bell shaped shrine covered with golden tiles; the Buddhist Library with details in mother of pearl and four Buddha images in Javanese style made of volcanic rock; and the phenomenal Royal Pantheon, my preferred building of the whole complex.
+My favourite part is the Elevated Platform where there is a big bell-shaped shrine covered with golden tiles; the Buddhist Library with details in mother of pearl and four Buddha images in Javanese style made of volcanic rock; and the phenomenal Royal Pantheon, my preferred building of the whole complex.

 I am awestruck and overwhelmed by the Grand Palace’s beauty, and this is the first of my 7 best things to do in Bangkok.